18 December 2018

-When the code base grows, your app tends to slow down.
-To defend performance, developers arm themselves with various optimisation techniques.
+When the code base grows, your application tends to slow down.
+To defend and improve performance, developers arm themselves with various code optimisation techniques.
 Unfortunately, a lot of them reach their limit pretty quickly.
-But there is one that can let you go beyond conventional restrictions.
-Let’s get the gist of code splitting with React & Webpack.
+But there is one that can let you go far beyond conventional restrictions.
+Let’s get the gist of code React code splitting with Webpack.

 Your single page application is growing.
-Every week, new features are being added and its size increases.
+Every week, new features are being added and its size constantly increases.
 You want to provide great user experience, but downloading a lot of megabytes of the application’s code just to display a single screen doesn’t seem right.
 Sure, you can enable code minification and compression, or caching mechanisms, but eventually you’ll end up having the same problem – a large amount of data required to download to initialise your application.

 When is it worth it to use code splitting?
 In particular: